 - Read or download the DHS Guidance for the Expedited Approval Program

-The Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”) Public Law 113-254 (6 U.S.C. § 621, et seq.), established an Expedited Approval Program (EAP) and directed DHS to issue prescriptive guidance that “identifies specific security measures that are sufficient to meet the risk-based performance standards” for facilities that choose to submit an SSP pursuant to the EAP.
+The Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”) Public Law 113-254 (6 U.S.C. § 621, et seq.), established the Expedited Approval Program (EAP), and directed DHS to issue prescriptive guidance that “identifies specific security measures that are sufficient to meet the risk-based performance standards” for facilities that choose to submit an SSP pursuant to the EAP.
 See 6 U.S.C § 622(c)(4)(B)(i).

 DHS Guidance for EAP

 The DHS Guidance for the Expedited Approval Program provides Tier 3 and 4 covered chemical facilities with a better understanding of security measures that could be used to meet the DHS Risk-Based Performance Standards (RBPS), and helps identify and select processes, measures, and activities they may choose to implement in order to secure and monitor their facility.
 The prescriptive measures contained in the Guidance are intended to apply specifically to facilities that elect to participate in the EAP.

 Note: The security posture of facilities submitting a security plan (SSP or Alternative Security Program (ASP)) through the regular, non-prescriptive CFATS process will continue to be evaluated against the RBPS in a holistic fashion.

 Certification Under Penalty of Perjury

 The certification is a document that is signed under penalty of perjury by the owner or operator of an expedited approval facility, and submitted with the EAP SSP, that certifies compliance with all of the requirements contained in 6 U.S.C. § 622(c)(4)(C).

 Participation in the EAP